 The vacation scheme

 Applications for the vac scheme begin with an online form that touches on an applicant's academic history, work experience, business knowledge and interest in NRF.
-“We're looking at the skills and qualities which an individual can bring to the firm, along with a genuine interest in and awareness of commercial issues,” our trainee recruitment sources say.
+“We're looking at the skills and qualities which an individual can bring to the practice, along with a genuine interest in and awareness of commercial issues,” our trainee recruitment sources say.
 “Accurate spelling and grammar are essential too.”

 Those who impress go on to complete an assessment day similar to the one outlined below, and from here the firm chooses its vac schemers.

-Vac schemers spend their visit in two departments, sharing an office with an associate or a partner.
+Vac schemers spend their visit in one or two departments, sharing an office with an associate or a partner.
 They're also assigned a trainee buddy.
 In the past attendees have reported drafting, attending meetings, sitting in on conference calls and undertaking research tasks.
 “NRF is a people place, so get to know as many people as you can here – the partners in particular,” advised one of the firm's current trainees.

 The training contract application process